carpentriesoffline/offlinedatasci/paper.md

 ## Summary

-Teaching, learning, and conducting data science often relies on internet connections for accessing and distributing data, software, and educational materials.
+Teaching, learning, and conducting data science often rely on Internet connections for accessing and distributing data, software, and educational materials.
 As a result, it can be challenging to run data science training and conduct data science work in locations with limited or no internet access.
-We developed the offlinedatasci package to help address this challenge as part of a broader set of tools and instructional materials developed by CarpentriesOffline to facilitate teaching and doing data science in Internet limited environments.
+We developed the offlinedatasci package to help address this challenge as part of a broader set of tools and instructional materials developed by CarpentriesOffline to facilitate teaching and doing data science in Internet-limited environments.
 Offlinedatasci automates the downloading and updating of the most recent materials for running workshops, and conducting offline data science work more broadly, including open source statistical and graphing